9001/softchat/README.md

 * moderator messages are emphasized
   (larger outline, and prefixed with a ball)

-* the `--emote_fill` option will fill the background of all emotes,
-  but you can choose to fill just a list of emotes by enabling
-  `--emote_cache emotes` instead and creating blank files inside
-  the `emotes` dir, named after each emote but with `.bg` as extension

 * mode 1, sidebar chat, creates a huge amount of subtitle events
   which many media players (including mpv) will struggle with